 There is a Nikon remote app for iPhone.
 It allows the iPhone to access the camera’s memory card and to view/transfer its images.
 It further allows the iPhone a live view of the current scene through the lens, and a remote shutter activation.
 Consequently, the D7200 does not provide the standard 10-pin terminal for using old style remote shutter release cables.

 Nikon lenses are now distinguished for FX or DX use.
 FX lenses can be used on both FX and DX bodies, but DX lenses are only useful on DX bodies.
-Several ‘experts’ advise against using FX lenses on DX bodies, because the extra expense and weight of the FX lens is wasted excess on a DX sensor (and presumably on me).
-I rely on the experts opinions a lot, but I find such preachiness unbecoming of a professional.
+Several ‘experts’ advise against using FX lenses on DX bodies, because the extra expense and weight of the FX lens is wasted excess on a DX sensor (and presumably on me, of course).
+I rely on the experts opinions a lot, but I find such mildly snooty preachiness unbecoming of a professional.